bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `CALCI` performs desk calculator operations in reverse Polish notation.
-Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen or popped into local or global arguments.
+Arguments are pushed onto the calculator stack and operations are performed on them, yielding results which may either be printed to the screen (PRT) or popped into local (>>) or global (>) arguments. `CALCI` can perform basic arithmetic operations (+,-,\*,/) using infix notation with parentheses for order of operations.
+The result of this infix math is pushed onto the stack like any other argument.
 All calculations are performed internally using 32 bit integer arithmetic.
 As a result values to be pushed onto the stack should be between -2,147,483,647 and 2,147,483,647. `CALCI` does allow for integer overflow so be cautious if performing calculations with large numbers near these bounds.
+For example the following command:

+    CALCI 2*3 PRT

+will print the following as an informational message:

+    VAL    =6

 `CALCI` operates on each argument on the command line from left to right.
 The calculator stack used by `CALCI` has a depth of 10.
 If an attempt is made to push more than 10 arguments onto the stack, the error message "(CALCI0 ) STACK